-was planning to set off a nuclear device at nearby Cape.
-A second meeting of Inupiat Paitot, also assisted by the Thompson.
-The experiment, which was called Project.
-Association, was held in late 1962 in Kotzebue.
+A second meeting of Inupiat Paitot, also assisted by the Association, was held in late 1962 in Kotzebue.
 Twenty-eight delegates from villages as widely separated as Kaktovik on Barter Island and Stebbins on Norton Sound attended.
 They discussed their need for more schools, employment opportunities, and adequate housing, but they gave their major attention to the problem of growing threats to the continuation of their food-gathering way of life.